EuniceH/Risk_Neural_Network/README.md

 # Project Title

-The credit risk resampling is a python jupyter lab interface program.
-It  uses various techniques to train and evaluate models with imbalanced classes.
-It uses a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
+The risk neural network is a python jupyter lab interface program.
+It sets neural network/machine learning models for startup success prediction.

 ## Technologies